CityofSantaMonica/mds-provider-services/ingest/README.md

 ### `--providers PROVIDER [PROVIDER ...]`

-One or more providers to query, identified either by `provider_name` or `provider_id`.
+One or more `provider_name` to query.
 The default is to query all configured providers.

 ### `--ref REF`